 \paragraph{Different levels of granularity}

 \cite{wang2019multipassage} explored numerous levels of granularity when indexing paragraphs.
-They found out the counterintuitive result that passages of 100 tokens provided optimal performances.
-Thus, we test different levels of granularity as well : 100, 200, 400.
+They found the counterintuitive result that passages of 100 tokens provided optimal performances.
+Thus, we also test different granularity levels: 100, 200, and 400.
 Figure \ref{granularity} shows that the granularity level of 100 tokens is constantly better than the other ones so it confirms \cite{wang2019multipassage} results.

 \paragraph{Comparison with state-of-the-art}